 One of the most exciting things that has happened with this blog over the past year is a large increase in the international readership.
-I just love my international readers.
-They bring such a unique perspective to the discussion of each blog and contribute suggestions and ask questions that those of us living in the United States have perhaps never considered before.
+This is exciting to me as they bring a unique perspective to the discussion, contribute suggestions and ask questions that those of us living in the United States have perhaps never considered before.

 One question that I’ve been getting recently, particularly from readers in India and Eastern Europe, is how to consume raw dairy safely when the cleanliness of the source is questionable.